-As the Rastrojos grew, Varela began to lose control over his subordinates.
-In 2008, he was murdered by Javier Antonio Calle Serna, alias "Comba," and Diego Rastrojo, after he attempted to prevent them from expanding operations in the north Colombia departments of Santander and Norte de Santander.
+As the Rastrojos grew, Varela began to lose control.
+In 2008, he was murdered by Javier Antonio Calle Serna, alias "Comba," and Diego Rastrojo, after he attempted to prevent them from expanding operations in the northern Colombia departments of Santander and Norte de Santander.
 Following Varela's death, his former armed wing grew to become one of the most powerful players in the drug trafficking, extortion and kidnapping businesses.

 From 2006 onwards, the Rastrojos left their traditional hub along the Pacific Coast and began to expand, first into the coffee-growing region of Quindio, Risaralda and Caldas, later into the northern Colombia border department of La Guajira.
 They eventually had operations in more than a third of Colombia’s 32 provinces.

 One powerful ally of the group was Daniel Barrera, alias "El Loco," who, along with the Comba brothers and Diego Rastrojo, was part of the Rastrojos' top leadership.
 Loco Barrera maintained operations in the eastern departments of Meta and Guaviare and was in charge of much of the international trafficking, while Diego Rastrojo commanded the rural Rastrojos.

 The Comba brothers worked in urban areas such as Cali, running their networks of "sicarios," or assassins.
 While maintaining their traditional stronghold in Valle del Cauca, the group expanded into neighboring Nariño and Cauca, and deepened alliances with the National Liberation Army (ELN).

 The group even managed to expand into Antioquia, specifically to the sub-region of Lower Cauca, where, despite the presence of the Urabeños, they managed to control production laboratories and take on key drug trafficking routes to the north of the country.